niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Dhanashree's Personal Page.md

 2. http://www.greenfoot.org/scenarios/19901

-# Week 2: Testing the baseline code on the game-engine and evaluating one design pattern(Chain of Responsibilty).
+# Week #2: Finalizing a game, understanding the base-line code and practising one design pattern.

+## Game Finalized: Monkey Adventure

+## Chain of Responsibilty:

 The Chain of Responsibility is known as a behavioural pattern,as it's used to manage algorithms, relationships and responsibilities between objects.
 Thedefinition of Chain of Responsibility provided in the original Gang of Four book on DesignPatterns states: